rgeorgia/biblenotes/content/romans-notes/romans_week6.md

 > "For the wages of sin is death, but the free gift of God is eternal life in Christ Jesus our Lord"

-Here is the conclusion and summary: obedience to sin results in death, obedience to righteousness in Christ, results in eternal life.
+Here is the conclusion and summary = obedience to sin results in death, obedience to righteousness in Christ, results in eternal life.

 ### Question / Thought